mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "Well, I'll try my best to learn then," he said.

-"Thank you...Kip."
+"Thank you...Kipnu."

 Thi stood up again, and pushed Linyu toward home.
 "Let's get our first nap, shall we?
 The next shipment will arrive in a Va'la and I want to be prepared for anything."

 "Shipment?"
-Kip asked.
+Kipnu asked.

 "Of convicted.
 The same one we came in on yesterday."